jacotton/starter-academic/content/publication/VLHIV_immunology/index.md

 - P. Kropf

 date: 2021-03-31T20:46:44+01:00
-doi: "10.1101/2021.03.30.437646"
+doi: "10.1016/j.xcrm.2021.100487"

 # Schedule page publish date (NOT publication's date).
-publishDate: 2021-04-14T20:46:44+01:00
+publishDate: 2022-01-18T20:46:44+01:00

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "bioRxiv"
+publication: In *Cell Reports Medicine* 3(1)\:100487
 publication_short: ""

 abstract: >
   Visceral leishmaniasis (VL) has emerged as a clinically important opportunistic infection in HIV patients, as VL/HIV co-infected patients suffer from frequent VL relapse.
-Here, we followed cohorts of VL patients with or without HIV co-infections in Ethiopia and collected detailed clinical and immunological data during 12 months of follow-up.
-By the end of the study 78.1% of VL/HIV patients, but none of the VL only patients, had relapsed.
-Despite clinically defined cure, VL/HIV patients maintained high parasite loads, low BMI, hepatosplenomegaly and pancytopenia throughout follow-up.
-During detailed immunological study throughout the follow-up period, we identified three markers associated with VL relapse: i) failure to restore antigenspecific production of IFNγ, ii) persistently low CD4+ T cell counts, and iii) high expression of PD1 on CD4+ T cells.
-We show that these three markers combine well in predicting VL relapse, and that all three measurements are needed for optimal predictive power.
+Here, we follow cohorts of VL patients with or without HIV in Ethiopia.
+By the end of the study, 78.1% of VL/HIV—but none of the VL patients—experience VL relapse.
+Despite a clinically defined cure, VL/HIV patients maintain higher parasite loads, lower BMI, hepatosplenomegaly, and pancytopenia.
+We identify three immunological markers associated with VL relapse in VL/HIV patients: (1) failure to restore antigen-specific production of IFN-γ, (2) persistently lower CD4+ T cell counts, and (3) higher expression of PD1 on CD4+ and CD8+ T cells.
+We show that these three markers, which can be measured in primary hospital settings in Ethiopia, combine well in predicting VL relapse.
-  These three immunological markers can be measured in primary hospital settings in Ethiopia and can predict VL relapse after anti-leishmanial therapy.
 The use of our prediction model has the potential to improve disease management and patient care.

 # Summary.
 An optional shortened abstract.
 summary: ""